In short, no. It’s 100%, hands-down, impossible to get the flu from a flu vaccine.

 Pharmacists are now permitted to administer the flu shot.
-However, you’re much better off visiting your GP clinic.
+However, you’re much better off visiting a GP clinic.

 It’s more likely your GP or practice nurse will insist you hang around for 15 minutes after your immunisation.
 This is to ensure you’re not one of the unlucky few who experience anaphylactic reactions to vaccines and to help if you’re in need.

-Myth: The Influenza Virus Doesn’t Spread as Easily as COVID-19
+Myth: The Influenza Virus Doesn’t Spread as Easily as COVID

-While each day we’re still learning more about COVID-19, it’s wrong to assume the flu doesn’t spread as easily.
+While each day we’re still learning more about COVID, it’s wrong to assume the flu doesn’t spread as easily.

-The flu passes from one person to the next in a similar manner to COVID-19, namely through airborne droplets.
-These droplets can result from coughing, sneezing or merely talking.
+Like COVID, the flu passes from one person to the next through airborne droplets.
+These droplets result from coughing, sneezing, or merely talking.

 Another person who then touches a surface that droplets have landed on, or is within 1.5 metres from an infected person, can inhale infected droplets into their lungs.

-Similar to what we know about limiting COVID-19 spreading, here are some infection and disease control tips for the flu:
+Similar to what we know about limiting COVID spreading, here are some infection and disease control tips for the flu:

-- avoid touching your face as much as practical, and
+- Avoid touching your face as much as practical.